bhall2001/flyball-master-manual/conflict_resolution.md

 In multi-ring tournaments, multiply conflict numbers by the number of rings at the event.

 ##Resolving Conflicts
 Resolving conflicts is easy with Flyball Master.
 First step is to eliminate as many of the red conflicts as you can.
 Conflict resolution does take some practice.

+There are 2 methods to move a conflict race in the schedule.
-To move a conflicting race to a new location, simply click and drag (hold down the mouse button) to move the race to a new location.
+ 1) Click and drag (hold down the mouse button) to move the race to a new location.
 Release the mouse button to insert the race at the new location.
+ 2)  Double click a race and enter the race number you'd like to move the race to.

 Flyball Master's conflict resolution engine kicks in at this point.
 Any changes to conflicts are immediately displayed on the screen.